rvantonder/lambda-gbc/README.md

 # Left off:

-running `./driver.native --bootrom --speed 1.0 `
+running `./driver.native --bootrom --speed 0.0 `

 Debugger commands: (print insn), (print regs), pause, resume, help, (bp 0x3)

 a FRAME step is a RENDERING optimization. if we do `./driver.native --botrom --speed 0.0`, things will work, but we don't want to render every time.

+Hack for now: render every 10k steps.
+For some reason the boot rom is only about 47k steps, so the 69k steps isn't getting hit. we will sync this up with the step_frame once the gpu works correctly.

 previous
 running `./driver.native --bootrom --speed 1.0` and testing debugger.